Evolutionary graph theory derived from eco-evolutionary dynamics: Application I: Deriving evolutionary graph theory dynamics from a network birth and death process

-\item When Db and dB are derived from NBD evolutionary dynamics there is no self-replacement, which means that an individual cannot be replaced by its own offspring.
-This is because the DB component of NBD evolutionary dynamics specify that death happens first followed by birth, preventing self-replacement.
-The standard definitions (Table \ref{tab:egtdynamics}) allow self-replacement for both BD and DB type dynamics, but for dynamics derived from NBD evolutionary dynamics this is only possible for BD type dynamics.
+\item When Db and dB are derived from NBD there is no self-replacement, i.e.~individuals cannot be replaced by their own offspring.
+The DB component of the replacement rate in NBD (Equation\eqref{eqReplacementRate}) specifies that death happens first followed by birth, therefore preventing self-replacement.
+The standard definitions (Table \ref{tab:egtdynamics}) allow self-replacement for both BD and DB type dynamics, but for dynamics derived from NBD this is only possible for BD type dynamics.
 Note that Db can be obtained from our derivation of LD when $W$ is left stochastic, i.e. $\transpose{W}\mat{1}=\mat{1}$.
 In this case self-replacement is allowed as LD is a type of BD dynamics.
 However, using this definition is limited due to the restrictions on LD (see Table \ref{tab: derived standard dynamics}).

 \end{itemize}